 In modern days, there’s a common misconception that Britain doesn’t build cars any more.
 The truth is actually quite the contrary, in fact we build millions of cars across dozens of plants from the far north to the south coast.
 However, the most crucial factor of it all is the reality that none of the cars built by these factories are the products of British companies.
 Indeed while the likes of Rolls-Royce, Bentley and Land Rover are British brands, they’re not exactly our own anymore, having been taken under the wing of BMW, Volkswagen, Ford and even TATA Steel.
-At the same time companies such as Rolls-Royce, Jaguar and Bentley are not mass-producers; building luxury, executive or specialist machines that aren’t sold in huge numbers or are created to customer request.
+At the same time, companies such as Rolls-Royce, Jaguar and Bentley are not mass-producers in the traditional sense; building luxury, executive or specialist machines that aren’t sold in huge numbers or are created to customer request.

-While most will cite the Trade Unions, hopeless designs, a weak and feeble government and an inability to evolve our design and construction practices to suit the modern day, the truth is far more complicated, stemming back to the very ethos of the British workforce as a whole.
+While most will cite the trade unions, hopeless designs, a weak and feeble government, and our inability to evolve our design and construction practices to suit the modern day, the truth is far more complicated; stemming back to the very ethos of the British workforce as a whole.

-However, things took a turn when in 1934, the founder and then CEO of Morris, William Morris, took on a man named Leonard Lord.
+However, things took a turn when in 1934, the founder and then CEO of Morris, William Morris, employed a man named Leonard Lord.
 Lord had made a name for himself modernising Morris subsidiary Wolseley Motors, thus putting him in perfect stead to become General Manager at Morris; later being promoted to Managing Director.
-Problems arose though when a confrontation between Lord and Morris was sparked by a war of personalities, resulting in the former’s departure from Morris in 1938.
+Problems arose though when a confrontation between Lord and Morris was sparked by a war of personalities, resulting in the former’s departure from the firm in 1938.

-In 1952, Austin and Morris eventually merged to form the British Motor Corporation (BMC), the fourth largest car builder in the world.
-Under the umbrella group titled the Nuffield Organisation, the merger brought with Morris its subsidiary marques MG (Morris Garages), Riley and Wolseley.
-The merger put Lord in charge of Britain’s biggest car builder, with a prominent slant towards benefiting the Austin side of the company.
+In the face of post-war steel and fuel rationing, both companies struggled as production output was reduced and sales were stunted.
+Therefore, in 1952, Austin and Morris chose to merge in order to survive, resulting in the formation of the British Motor Corporation (BMC); the fourth largest car builder in the world.
+Going by the name of the Nuffield Organisation, an umbrella group for the two companies and their subsidiaries, the merger brought into the fold MG (Morris Garages), Riley and Wolseley; all of which had been under the control of Morris.
+The merger also put Lord in charge of Britain’s biggest car builder, with a prominent slant towards benefiting the Austin side of the company.
 The company was based at the Austin factory in Longbridge, Birmingham, but continued to maintain the MG factory in Abington, the Morris factory in Oxford, the Riley factory in Coventry and the Wolseley factory in Adderley Park.

-The company remained afloat, however, through its brand recognition and its size, with its sales representing 38% of the UK’s motoring output.
-With all other countries having been bombed to pieces during World War II (with the exception of the USA), BMC had almost a monopoly on the domestic market as well as heavy influence in Europe too.
+Regardless, the company remained afloat through its brand recognition and size, with its sales representing 38% of the UK’s motoring output.
+With all other countries having been bombed to pieces during World War II (with the exception of the USA), BMC had almost a monopoly on the domestic market, as well as heavy influence in Europe too.
 It would be decades before the likes of BMW, Mercedes-Benz and Volkswagen would be able to regain proper footing in the same way BMC had.

 However, BMC’s lead was about to take a massive, massive turn for the worse.